jafari-dev/better-git-commits/README.md

 ❌ `A function to transforming letters to upper case has been added.`

 ✅ `Implement a function to transform letters to upper case.`

+### Avoid Writing Details:

+This rule complements the `Neither Long nor Short` rule.
+No need to write everything and details.
+Remember always, you must tell `What` and `Why` something added/removed/modified in the codebase, not `How`!
+Also, no need to write the bit or low-priority modifications.

+For example, assume you want to refactor a function named getUser in your codebase.
+After refactoring it, you notice that the related file has an unused variable inside itself, so you decide to remove it.
+When you want to commit your changes, there is no need to write something like this:

+❌ `Refactor the 'getUser' function and delete an unused variable in its related file.`

+Why is it not necessary to refer to the delete variable?
+Because it wasn't the primary goal of this commit.
+It was a minor modification that we could fix along with another commit.
+Of course, you can delete this unused variable in a separate commit, or maybe you want to make a new task for your project to find all unused variables and remove them all in a commit!

+I prefer this one:

+✅ `Refactor the 'getUser' function.`